Water chemistry online - Stage 6 Chemistry resources

 Why do you monitor water quality?
 How does water quality change in different sources of water?

-Caz asked over 3 years ago
+Caz asked about 4 years ago

 We must monitor chemical, biological and physical properties of water - its water quality.
 This is to ensure we meet our core objectives to protect public health and the environment.